gemgeek/Gemgeek/README.md

   My name is <strong>Gbeve Esenam Matilda (GEM)💎❤️</strong><br>

   <p align="left">
-  Creative Designer | Executive Assistant | Full-Stack Developer

-I’m a Full-stack developer, brand identity and graphic designer with a deep love for clean, bold, timeless design.🧑‍🎨
+I’m a Full-stack developer, brand identity, and graphic designer with a deep love for clean, bold, timeless design.🧑‍🎨

 👩‍💻I’m currently learning and enhancing my skills in frontend and backend web development at ALX Africa.  💅